 The Summer Student Research Program, a collaboration between the University of British Columbia, BC Children's Hospital and BC Women's Hospital & Health Care Centre, fosters research awareness and interest for undergraduate and medical students.

-Each year the program attracts students from local, national and international academic institutions, and provides an opportunity to participate in research projects related to child and family health under the supervision of researchers on the Oak Street Campus.
+Since 1987, this program has attracted students from local, national and international academic institutions, and has provided them an opportunity to participate in research projects related to child and family health under the supervision of researchers on the Oak Street Campus.

 - Over the last 32 years, 1,382 students have participated in the Summer Student Research Program.
 This includes 494 medical students, 712 undergraduate students and 176 unspecified students

-- In 2018, the 103 program participants came from 19 universities world-wide.
+- In 2019, the 104 program participants came from 15 universities world-wide.
 Program feedback highlighted the diverse curriculum, valuable learning opportunity and vocational guidance.
-100% of respondents would recommend the program to others
+100% of respondents would recommend this program to others